 National Recovery and Resilience Facility (RRF) Plan (EASA Specifications): In 2022, works for compliance with EASA's Regulatory Framework were included in the National Recovery and Resilience Facility (RRF) Plan.
-The Works, which are fully under way, are mostly about the design and construction of Runway Strips, Runway End Safety Areas (RESAs), AGL and fencing per EASA specifications.
+The Works are mostly about the design and construction of Runway Strips, Runway End Safety Areas (RESAs), AGL and fencing per EASA specifications.

-The Works are intended to upgrade critical airport infrastructure to achieve the optimum compliance of the 6 Regional Airports of Fraport Greece A (Kerkira, Kavala, Kefalonia, Zakynthos, Aktio, and Chania) with EASA's Regulatory Framework.
+The Works are intended to upgrade critical airport infrastructure to achieve the optimum compliance of the 6 Regional Airports of Fraport Greece A (Kerkira, Kavala, Kefalonia, Zakinthos, Aktio, and Chania) with EASA's Regulatory Framework (Thessaloniki airport is not included in the above list, as it had already been certified prior to the acceptance of the airports by Fraport Greece A, and therefore does not require further work).
 They are also intended to improve the safety of air transport and to further protect the environment by improving drainage infrastructure and controlling residual pollutants, using recycled materials, and more efficiently managing air and ground traffic, which will bring gas emissions and noise down to a minimum.